GuilhermeBrejeiro/GuilhermeBrejeiro.github.io/projects/project-2.md

   - Python
   - Matplotlib
   - Seaborn
-summary: we're going to find out how some of the elements of this show interact with each other.
+summary: We're going to find out how some of the elements of this show interact with each other.
 ---

 <img class="ui medium right floated rounded image" src="../images/superbowl.jpeg">